pokynmr/iPick/README.md

 Please note that it is highly recommended that you use the SPARKY module instead of the command line tool.

+Here is an example of running iPick script:

+	python iPick.py -i ~/Ubiquitin_NMRFAM/Spectra/CHSQC.ucsf -o peaks.list -r 1 --threshold 50325.0 --overwrite -c 1

+In this example, the input file is a CHSQC experiment and the output file (the list of the found peaks) will be named "peaks.list" in the current directory.
+Also, a threshold of 50325.0 has been defined.
+The last part of the command, "-c 1", indicates that we want to use only one CPU thread.
+This number can be increased as needed.

 ____________________________________________________